MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/manage-deployment-of-add-ins.md

 ## Delete the add-in

-If you want to delete the add-in that was deployed
+You can also delete an add-in that was deployed.

 1. In the admin center, go to the Settings > Services & add-ins page.